 CONTEXT OF THE BASELINE STUDY

 This baseline study is conducted as a requirement for the Mattson Program.
 This program, which runs from October 1st, 2023, to September 30, 2028, is founded by the Steve and Mary Mattson Donor Advised Funds (Mattson DAF) with the goal to “Increase access to safe, sustainable and affordable water, sanitation and hygiene (WASH) services in Haiti”.
 For the upcoming five years, HANWASH aims to deliver some specific outcomes outlined in its log frame and its Performance indicator framework.
 However, to thoroughly measure the results we will deliver through our interventions over the five years period, we need to know the starting point, which is the condition of WASH at the level of the intervention communes in 2024.
-That’s why HANWASH is conducting this baseline study.
+That is why HANWASH is conducting this baseline study.

 OBJECTIVES OF THE BASELINE